Classical music, jazz, and world music in the Irancy vineyards

 The festival aims to remain accessible to as many people as possible.
 The prices reflect this ambition: advantageous multi-concert passes, complete free admission for students, job seekers, and those under 18, a preferential rate for Irancy residents, and a closing concert with free participation.
 This generous pricing policy, supported by Crédit Agricole, the municipality of Irancy, and numerous local businesses, ensures a truly popular festival.

-The 9th edition of the Festival Notes d'Été à Irancy will be held in July 2026 in the Burgundian vineyards.
-Six concerts blending chamber classical music, folk, tango, and Latin jazz will once again bring together young talents and internationally renowned musicians in the Saint-Germain church of Irancy and at the Le Lavoir space, with a tasting of Irancy AOC wines after each evening.
+The 9th edition of the Notes d'Été à Irancy Festival will take place from July 22 to 26, 2026, in the Burgundy vineyard, preceded by a free opening concert on July 8 at the Saint-Germain Abbey in Auxerre.
+Six concerts blending chamber classical music, jazz, and world music bring together young talents and established musicians in the Saint-Germain church of Irancy and at the Lavoir d'Irancy, with a tasting of Irancy AOC wines at the end of each evening.

-The Festival Notes d'Été à Irancy returns for its ninth edition in July 2026, continuing to raise its ambition: to offer an ever-larger audience a unique musical experience in the heart of the Yonne's premier red vineyard.
+The Notes d'Été à Irancy Festival returns for its ninth edition in July 2026, faithful to its formula: to offer a demanding and friendly musical experience in the heart of the Yonne's premier red vineyard.
+The Notes Musicales à Irancy association, led by artists Lucile Podor, Guillaume Sigier, Léa Sicard, and Constant Madon, programs six concerts ranging from romantic chamber music to jazz and world music.

 By Car: